Course Overview

 Java’s design philosophy

-When Java was introduced in 1995, the dominant languages required developers to access memory directly, which often led to frequent crashes and security vulnerabilities.
+When exploring the features of Java programming, its design philosophy stands out.
+When Java was introduced, the dominant languages at that time required developers to access memory directly.
+This often led to frequent crashes and security vulnerabilities.
 Java was built to solve these problems by prioritizing safety and maintainability.

 Strict object-orientation: Java models almost everything as an object.
 This structure allows large teams to work together by organizing code into modular building blocks.